FornaxA/cevap-doc/Token_notes_1.md

 getnewaddress
 ```

-Use the groupIdentifier returned by the `managementtoken new` command (rtion1z0ukpsak22ge6t24g958ycsdad5z5thaahvwvnuwg7qre2l328wscu45hqz for MAGIC in this example) and the generated address (gGnF2fuGxLQcBwDnxm44gr6uEEJ3XcRUbZ for this example) to mint the tokens.
+Use the groupIdentifier returned by the `managementtoken new` command (ionrt1z0ujxl2dxswjh5yeykqmm9qzzq8p6xfxrjfd0xfz0e4yt29wtnesccvnfup for MAGIC in this example) and the generated address (gGnF2fuGxLQcBwDnxm44gr6uEEJ3XcRUbZ for this example) to mint the tokens.
 ```
-token mint rtion1z0ukpsak22ge6t24g958ycsdad5z5thaahvwvnuwg7qre2l328wscu45hqz gGnF2fuGxLQcBwDnxm44gr6uEEJ3XcRUbZ 500
+token mint ionrt1z0ujxl2dxswjh5yeykqmm9qzzq8p6xfxrjfd0xfz0e4yt29wtnesccvnfup gGnF2fuGxLQcBwDnxm44gr6uEEJ3XcRUbZ 500
-setgenerate true 1
+generate 1
 ```
 Do the same for DarkMatter and Atoms.
-Note that there will be 71.000 DarkMatter and 100.000 Atoms.
+Note that there will be 71000 DarkMatter and 100000 Atoms.

 And check out the result:
 ```